Protocol Support

 Sweets implements virtual-keyboard-v1, so on-screen keyboards, accessibility

-tools, remote-control tools, and some input-method setups can inject keyboard
+tools, and some input-method setups can inject keyboard events into seat0.

-Virtual keyboards go through the same routing as physical keyboards: compositor keybindings first, then shortcut inhibition and IME policy, then focused-client delivery.
-Session lock still takes priority.
+Virtual keyboards use the same routing as physical ones: compositor keybindings first, then shortcut inhibition and IME policy, then focused-client delivery.
+Session lock takes priority.

 # smoke test